Inspiring Small Engine, Lawn & Garden, and Garden Pulling Tractor

 Foam Rubber Dust/Grease Seal.

-Fits IH Cub Cadet "Original" garden tractor steering box.
+Fits Cub Cadet "Original" garden tractor steering box.
 Replace or install

 this part when old one is deteriorated, torn or missing to prevent dust and